 Article 5 – Confidentiality

 5.1 MAS shall keep strictly confidential all information and details including, but not limited to accounts, business plans, quarterly analysis reports, data, details, customer database, manuals and all other documents disclosed to MAS or which comes into the knowledge of MAS under this agreement.
-MAS shall ensure that all employees appointed by it to carry out the purpose of this agreement to execute apron TANDEM confidentiality agreements to protect the rights of TANDEM and TANDEM’s customer database.
+MAS shall ensure that all employees appointed by it to carry out the purpose of this agreement, to execute apron TANDEM confidentiality agreements to protect the rights of TANDEM and TANDEM’s customer database.

 5.2 MAS shall promptly notify TANDEM of any unauthorized use and take all apron TANDEM steps that are necessary to recover the confidential information of TANDEM and to prevent subsequent unauthorized use or dissemination of the Confidential information including availing of action seizure and injunctive relief.